 - Complete or renew the FAFSA application online every year beginning in October at: www.fafsa.gov.
-List Citrus College's school code: 001166.
-If eligible, use the IRS Data Retrieval Tool to expedite the financial aid application process. - Once the financial aid office has received a student's application, they will be sent a "tracking" e-mail to their Citrus College e-mail account.
-This e-mail will inform them of any documentation that will need to be submitted in order to process and complete their financial aid file. - Submit all required paperwork to the financial aid office in a timely manner via CampusLogic.
-Once all forms have been submitted, the financial aid office will verify the information and make any necessary corrections.
+List Citrus College's school code: oo1166.
+If eligible, use the IRS Data Retrieval Tool to expedite the financial aid application process. - Once the Financial Aid Department has received a student's application, they will be sent a "tracking" e-mail to their Citrus College e-mail account.
+This e-mail will inform them of any documentation that will need to be submitted in order to process and complete their financial aid file.

+3. Submit all required paperwork to the Financial Aid Department in a timely manner.
+Once all forms have been submitted, the Financial Aid Department will verify the information and make any necessary corrections.

 The financial aid process takes up to 4 weeks, so it is important to complete the FAFSA early each year.
-Students should follow the instructions in their email received from the financial aid office to ensure their file is properly processed and completed.
+Students should follow the instructions in their email received from the Financial Aid Department to ensure their file is properly processed and completed.